FreeNAS Server on VMware Workstation with iSCSI Disks

 What is NAS (Network Access Storage)?

-These NAS devices support iSCSI, which is required for cluster and high availability setup for servers.
-But for the testing purpose in VMware we can’t have expensing physical NAS devices to configure cluster ot high availability servers in VMware.
-So, there is some free open source NAS software where you can use a computer as NAS.
-These free storage virtualization software make your computer hard disk as network access storage and allow other clients to access the disk directly through network.
+These NAS devices support iSCSI, that can be used to set up a Windows failover cluster.
+But for the testing purpose in VMware, we can’t have the expensive physical NAS devices to configure a cluster with high availability in VMware.
+So, there is some free open source NAS software available to install on computers or servers to build a NAS system with existing hard disks and partitions.
+These free storage virtualization software make your computer hard disk as network access storage and allow other clients to access the disk directly through the network.

-I found these two free NAS softwares can be installed in computer and make NAS.
+I found that these two famous free NAS software can be installed in the computer and make NAS.

 Openfiler